What is substance use disorder?

-If you have substance use disorder, treatment usually includes group therapy, one or more types of counseling, and education.
-Sometimes medicines are used to help you quit.
-If you are physically dependent on substances, you may need medical treatment.
-You may need to stay in a hospital or treatment center.
+Treatment for substance use disorder usually includes group therapy, one or more types of counseling, and education.
+Sometimes medicines are used to help a teen quit.
+Teens who are physically dependent on substances may need medical treatment.
+And they may need to stay in a hospital or treatment center.

 Treatment focuses on more than substance use.
-It also helps you cope with the anger, frustration, sadness, and disappointment that often happen when a person tries to stop using substances.
+It also helps your teen cope with the anger, frustration, sadness, and disappointment that often happen when a person tries to stop using substances.

-Treatment also looks at other parts of your life, like your relationships with friends and family, school and work, medical problems, and living situation.
-It helps you find and manage problems.
-Treatment helps you take control of your life so you don't have to depend on substances.
+Treatment also looks at other parts of your teen's life, like relationships with friends and family, school and work, medical problems, and living situation.
+It helps you and your teen find and manage problems.
+Treatment helps your teen take control of life so that your teen doesn't have to depend on substances.